You can also downoad c copy of the updated handbook below.

 For general inquiries including their status on the waitlist, parents may contact the childcare.

 Communication is the key to positive interactions.
-At Kids’ Stuff, we focus on working with you, the family, in providing loving, quality care for your child(ren) for the time that they are away from your nurturing home environment.
-We want you to feel welcome and supported, and to talk with us on a regular, open basis.
+At Kids’ Stuff, we focus on working with each family, to provide loving, quality care for the time your child(ren) are away from their nurturing home environment.
+We want you to feel welcome and supported, and to talk with us openly, on a regular basis.

 Our staff has been chosen for their commitment and love of children, as well as education, experience, and training.
 Attitudes of warmth, love, nurturing, and acceptance are encouraged and supported in our staff.